+Throughout this section, let $k=|\mc H|$, $\mc H=\{H_1,\dots,H_k\}$ and $H_i=(V_{i},E_{i})$ for $i\in\{1,\dots,k\}$.
+Without loss of generality, assume that $\mc H\neq\emptyset$.
+First, a general framework is given for deriving approximation algorithms for the simultaneous assignment problem, which will be utilized in the rest of the section in multiple settings.
+The following definition plays a central role:

-\begin{defn} Given an instance of the simultaneous assignment problem, we call $m$ not-necessarily-distinct subsets $F_1,\dots,F_m$ of the edges an $(m,l)$-cover if every edge of $G$ is contained in at least $l$ of $F_1,\dots,F_m$. \end{defn}
+\begin{definition} Given an instance of the simultaneous assignment problem, we call $m$ not necessarily distinct subsets $F_1,\dots,F_m$ of the edges an \emph{$(m,\ell)$-cover} if every edge of $G$ is contained in at least $\ell$ of $F_1,\dots,F_m$. \end{definition}

-\begin{theorem} Given a liner program whose integral solutions are exactly the feasible simultaneous assignments, let $F_1,\dots,F_m$ be an $(m,l)$-cover of $G=(V,E)$ such that the liner program becomes integral when restricted to $F_i$ for all $i=1,\dots,m$.
-Then, the integrality gap of the liner program is at most $\sfrac{m}{l}$. \end{theorem} \begin{proof} Let $x$ be an optimal solution to the linear program and let $z$ be an optimal integral solution.
-Furthermore, let $x_i$ and $z_i$ denote an optimal fractional and integral solution for the problem restricted to $F_i$ for $i=1,\dots,m$.
-The following computation shows that the integrality gap is at most $\sfrac{m}{l}$.
+\begin{theorem} Given a linear program whose integer solutions are exactly the feasible simultaneous assignments, let $F_1,\dots,F_m$ be an $(m,\ell)$-cover of $G=(V,E)$ such that the linear program becomes integer when restricted to $F_i$ for all $i\in\{1,\dots,m\}$.
+Then, the integrality gap of the linear program is at most $\frac{m}{\ell}$. \end{theorem} \begin{proof} Let $x$ be an optimal solution to the linear program and let $z$ be an optimal integer solution.
+Furthermore, let $x_i$ and $z_i$ denote an optimal fractional and integer solution to the problem restricted to $F_i$ for $i\in\{1,\dots,m\}$.
+Note that these solutions are also feasible solutions to the original problem.
+The following computation shows that the integrality gap is at most $\frac{m}{\ell}$.